 Counter-Strike: Global Offensive

 Global Offensive, the fourth game in the Counter-Strike series, launched to mixed reviews in 2012.
-The original Counter Strike and Counter-Strike: Source were beloved by fans of the series, and at first many hesitated to make the shift to CS:GO.
+The original Counter Strike and Counter-Strike: Source were beloved by fans of the series.
+That’s why at first many hesitated to make the shift to CS:GO.

 Since it was released, however, Valve has made constant updates and changes to ensure their game is one of the premier first-person shooters available.
 Fans flocked to CS:GO over time, and it quickly became one of the most popular competitive games on the market.
-By 2013 it cracked the top five of competitive prize boards, and it has been the second biggest game in esports every year since 2016.
+By 2013 it cracked the top five of competitive prize boards.
+It has been the second biggest game in esports every year since 2016.

 To date, CS:GO has more competitive players than any other game in the world.
 Overall, more than $77 million in CS:GO winnings has been handed out since 2012.